nasa/cumulus-docs/docs/deployment.md

     $ cd ..
     $ git clone git@github.com:cumulus-nasa/template-deploy <daac>-deploy
     $ cd <daac>-deploy

+	# the next two steps are TBD (and would be used to create your own repository)
+	$ git remote set-url origin git@github.com:cumulus-nasa/<daac>-deploy
+	$ git push origin master

     $ npm install

 Note: The npm install command will add the [kes](http://devseed.com/kes/) utility to the daac-deploy's `node_packages` directory and will be utilized later for most of the AWS deployment commands